 You can glean extra information about customers through your gamification process, such as where they're most likely to spend their money and their likes and dislikes.
 This helps any small business become more efficient, as it can use that information to target the right products to its customers.
 Don't let the idea of collecting that information scare you.
 A growing number of flash storage solutions are more affordable than ever.

 4. It engages workers

 Gamification often has been used to urge salespeople into making more sales, but all employees can earn "badges" or points for improving customer service, cutting costs, helping other team members or going above and beyond their job description.
-Points can earn workers gift cards or a tickets to a sporting events, depending on the points attached to each achievement.
-In addi-tion, dedicated social media channels can help employees be motivated by see-ing recognition from others.
+Points can earn workers gift cards or tickets to sporting events, depending on the points attached to each achievement.
+In addition, dedicated social media channels can help employees be motivated by seeing recognition from others.

 5. It's fun

 Small businesses often can't offer the same perks that Silicon Valley tech companies do, but they can offer the same kind of fun.
 Millennials especially desire an enjoyable, vibrant workplace, and putting gamification into play can help alleviate stress, promote a positive environment and build morale.